 The amount of time a person spent in mourning was determined by her relationship to the departed.
 Wives, for example, were expected to wear mourning dress for two years, but a husband only needed to mourn for a year.

-Mourning dress was black and people added color back into their wardrobe gradually.
+Mourning dress was black, and people gradually returned color back into their wardrobes.

 Why black?
-It was symbolic of sorrow and told the world someone was in sorrow without the individual saying a word.
+It was symbolic of sorrow and told the world the wearer was sorrowful without her saying a word.
 Also, brightness was seen as disrespectful to the dead.

-There were rules as to how the bereaved could and could not behave in society.
-How much or how little depended on the family’s what stage of mourning.
-Deep mourning was followed by half mourning.
-In the early days of deep mourning, many people remained in seclusion and didn’t leave for any reason.
+There also were rules for how the bereaved could and could not behave in society.
+How many or how few rules depended on the family’s stage of mourning.
+Deep-mourning was followed by half-mourning.
+In the early days of deep-mourning, many people remained in seclusion and didn’t leave home for any reason.

 Deaths in your spouse’s family were mourned as if they were in your own.
 Servants wore mourning dress for their employer’s family.

-During the mourning period, all cards or stationary sent by mourners contained a black border.
-It also was common to send memorial cards to friends and relatives who did not hear the loss through a newspaper death notice.
+During the mourning period, all cards or stationary sent by mourners was decorated with a black border.
+It also was common to send memorial cards to friends and relatives who did not hear about the loss through a newspaper death notice.

-Mourning rituals during the Edwardian period were similar to those of the Victorian period, but there were some changes.
+Mourning rituals during the Edwardian period were similar to those of the Victorian era, but by the 20th century, some rules had laxed.

 - Bereaved women were allowed to attend funerals.

 - The rules for mourning dress relaxed somewhat, especially for women.
-A wife could now enter half mourning after 21 months, and during deep mourning the clothing wasn’t as heavy.
+A wife could now enter half-mourning after 21 months, and during deep-mourning clothing wasn’t as heavy.

-- Wives could enter society again after three months, but not a dance until after 12 months.
+- Wives could enter society again after three months, but were not to dance until after 12 months.

 - Mourning cards were no longer sent.